mehulagg/gitlab/doc/administration/troubleshooting/gitlab_rails_cheat_sheet.md

 ### Export a project

-Enter the Rails console while and capture its output:
+Enter the Rails console and capture its output:

 ```shell
 sudo gitlab-rails console | tee /tmp/<case-id-and-keywords>.txt